w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ### Upward Transfers

 Upward transfers occur _from_ a parachain _to_ an account on the Relay Chain.
-To proceed with this kind of transfer, we need to be connected to the parachain node on the network and be on the "Network" > "Parachains" tab and click on the "Transfer to chain" button.
+To proceed with this kind of transfer, we need to be connected to a parachain node on the network and be on the "Network" > "Parachains" tab and click on the "Transfer to chain" button.